tarif-hajjar1/project/README.md

-a html css  project `#ff0000` 	</br>
+ :+1: a html css  project :+1: </br>
 open visual studio code
-select the folder
+- [x]  select the folder
-now you can chang anything you want if want to see the project just click on the index.html
+- now you can chang anything you want  :shipit: </br>
+- if want to see the project just click on the index.html